Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/04/converting-markdown-files-to-pdf-in-github-actions.md

     - GitHub
 ---

-I needed to take a bunch of markdown files and convert them into a PDF, with all images present and correct, and using a CSS-based stylesheet.
+I needed to take a bunch of markdown files and convert them into a PDF.
+All the images had to be present and correct, and I needed to apply a CSS-based stylesheet.
 Behind the scenes, this is usually done using an intermediate HTML step.
 My attempts to solve this issue took me down a few different paths, so I thought I’d share the eventual solution to save myself time in the future.

-There are one or two actions in the marketplace that do this, but I didn’t find any hassle-free action that would do this in a simple repeatable way.
-As you’ll see from the example, the plan is to have a folder-per-output, so eventually there could be many actions firing for different changes (i.e. filtered by path for the “on push” trigger).
+One or two actions exist in the marketplace for this, but I didn’t find any hassle-free action that would do this in a simple, repeatable way.
+As you’ll see from the example, the plan is to have a folder-per-output, so eventually, there could be many actions firing for different changes (i.e. filtered by path for the “on push” trigger).

 ## Example set up

-The set up for this example is shown below (this is the result of a `tree /F` command).
+The setup for this example is shown below (this is the result of a `tree /F` command):

 ```
 ├───.github